 - The parties agree to mediate the dispute. - The parties must waive any time limits while the mediation step is utilized. - The process is informal, and the rules of evidence do not apply. - No stenographic record or tape recordings of the meetings are made. - The mediator's notes are confidential and are destroyed at the end of the mediation. - The parties agree that the mediator will not be called to testify at any other proceeding.

 How Do I Request Grievance Mediation?

 Any labor organization or management representative involved in a grievance can request grievance mediation services.
+Both parties must request and agree.

 For More Information